PotatoNut/ansible_desktop/README.md

 # ansible_desktop
-Ansible settings for pre-installed apps.
+Ansible settings for pre-installed apps on Debian.